wwalexander/trip/README.md

 trip finds 2channel-style tripcodes that contain any of the pattern given as arguments.
-If a tripcode containing a pattern is found, trip will print the password and the tripcode it generates. trip will search for tripcodes until a key is pressed, at which point it will terminate and print the average number of tripcodes generated per second.
+If a tripcode containing a pattern is found, trip will print the password and the tripcode it generates.
+By default, trip will only use one processor.
+The number of processors to use can be set using the PROCS environment variable.